 MYTH: If you are deficient in estrogen, taking bioidentical estrogen is safe.

 FACT: Bioidentical or not, estrogen does have risks.

-Estrogen is Nature’s gift to incite feminine differentiation.
+Estrogen is nature’s gift to incite feminine differentiation.
 It is also loaded with a few bells and whistles to help protect some feminine liabilities.
 Women have a very unique reproductive cycle that results in more blood loss than any species on Earth.
 Menstruation is not unique to humans, but the amount of blood loss is.
 Surgery residents are known to gasp at the amount of blood lost during a routine C-section (when they are invited to observe), yet the pregnant woman clots like no other...an advantage, and a risk.
 This tendency to lose enormous amounts of blood with reproduction probably explains why estrogen receptors in the human have evolved to increase clotting in the presence of the hormone.
-In other words: bioidentical or not, estrogen increases blood clot formation, and that may increase the risk of deep clots, pulmonary embolism (blood clots in the lung), and stroke.
+In other words, bioidentical or not, estrogen increases blood clot formation and that may increase the risk of deep clots, pulmonary embolism (blood clots in the lung), and stroke.
 This risk must be weighed against the benefits of estrogen HRT.
-There are many things one can do to keep that risk low: Topical estrogen HRT(see below); Low dose aspirin (80mg) daily; Staying well hydrated; Avoid sitting for long periods without moving, such as on airplane flights.
-Get up and move!
-If you are over 50 years of age, most will benefit being on low dose ASA with little or no side effects or risks.
+There are many things one can do to keep that risk low such as topical estrogen HRT (see below), low dose aspirin (80mg) daily, staying well hydrated, and avoid sitting for long periods without moving such as on airplane flights (we suggest getting up and walk around if permitted).
+For women over 50 years of age, most will benefit from low dose ASA which has little or no side effects or risks.